jieezhong/jieezhong.github.io/_pages/research.md

 Revise and Resubmit to <ins> American Economic Journal: Applied Economics </ins>

-> Abstract: This paper provides the first causal evidence of the effects of grade retention on labor market outcomes using Texas’ policy of retaining third graders who fail a reading test.
-The fuzzy regression discontinuity design estimates show that grade retention reduces earnings 15 years later by $4513 (35%), raising violence and absenteeism and reducing high school graduation rates.
-These findings suggest that grade retention is ineffective in aiding struggling students to catch up academically and disadvantages them in the labor market.
-Moreover, higher retention rates among Black and Hispanic students, coupled with significant reductions in earnings, contribute to perpetuating racial earnings inequality.
+> Abstract: This paper provides the first causal evidence of the effects of grade retention on the labor market and post-secondary educational outcomes using Texas’ policy of retaining third graders who fail a reading test.
+The fuzzy regression discontinuity design estimates show that third-grade retention significantly reduces the average earnings between ages 22 and 26 by $ 3,664.
+Although the policy aims to improve academic achievement, the findings show that third-grade retention aggravates behavioral issues and undermines high school graduation rates, thereby adversely affecting labor market outcomes.
+Interestingly, I find no significant impact on post-secondary educational outcomes, including college enrollment and graduation rates.

 > ***"Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure"*** (Joint with Thao Duong)